 For your information, we have compiled a list in the table below showing the testing of your drinking water during 2022.
-The WV Health Department allows us to monitor for some contaminants less than once per year because the concentration of the contaminants does not change frequently.
+The WV Bureau for Public Health allows us to monitor for some contaminants less than once per year because the concentration of the contaminants does not change frequently.
 Some of our data, though representative, are more than one year old.